stryker-mutator/stryker-mutator.github.io/blog/2021-05-15-announcing-stryker-5-brave-new-dimension.md

 <!--truncate-->

 If you're new to mutation testing, it's a way to measure your tests' effectiveness.
 A mutation testing framework will make small changes, called _mutants_, one by one in your source code.
 Then it will run your tests to see if one of them fails.
 If so, you just "killed" that mutant; if not, it "survived".
 If too many mutants survive, you probably want to improve your tests.
 The mutation testing report will give you insides into the test cases you may have missed.
-If this all sounds complicated, please take a look at [our RoboBar 🤖🍷 example](https://stryker-mutator.io/example).
+If this all sounds complicated, please take a look at [our RoboCoasters 🤖🎢 example](https://stryker-mutator.io/example).

 If you're new to StrykerJS, please follow our [Getting started guide](https://stryker-mutator.io/docs/stryker-js/getting-started/).
 Are you already using StrykerJS?
 Update to the latest version with your package manager of choice.